abhisarxverma/DSA-by-heart/Arrays/25-pascals_triangle/README.md

 # PROBLEM - PROBLEMS ON PASCALS'S TRIANGLE

-## Sub problem 1 - Given the row number and the column number return the number in the pascal's triangle
+## Sub problem 1 - Given the row number and the column number return the number in the pascal's triangle get the number in that place in the pascal's triangle.

 ### ✅ Brute Approach